DPI-WE/curriculum/cohorts/we-2024-7-1-sdf-bridge/java.md

 <!-- TODO -->
 ```

-## CS124
+## learncs.online
 - **Points**: 0
 - **Requirements**: mark as done
 ```
-[cs124](https://www.cs124.org/) a java/kotlin based introduction to computer science course from University of Illinois.
+[cs124](https://www.cs124.org/) / https://www.learncs.online/ is a Java/Kotlin based introduction to computer science course from University of Illinois.
+Great place to brush up on your computer science fundamentals in a new language.

+**Submit a screenshot of your progress for credit.**
 ```

 <!-- https://gist.github.com/bpurinton/ce8411664962bba258565e2b5ac87bf3 -->